Canon 1000D vs 2000D

-The physical size and weight of the Canon 1000D and the Canon 2000D are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1000D and the Canon 2000D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1000D – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 2000D is notably larger (6 percent) than the Canon 1000D.
 However, the 2000D is markedly lighter (5 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the 2000D are weather-sealed.